 Speaking of miracles, my health, despite warnings, scares, and a quick trip to the hospital, my health is sound and sure.
 After so many years of struggle, the battle is over.
 This is something that isn’t afforded to many.
 It is a something that can’t be ignored has happenstance and I try to celebrate it always — especially when my aging body can hammer frozen wood out of the wood pile and carry in load after load to keep us warm.

 As this crummy year ends I realize how often I felt it was surrounded by Grace.
 Not that I feel it all the time, I’m a very flawed woman.
 I often besieged family and friends with my whining.
 I am blessed to have those people.
 Despite my flaws, I do feel Grace much of the time.
 The awesomeness of this life, even with the woes and heartache of this year, is always just below the surface, easy to touch.

 And there is the greatest lesson – take action.

 Faith and gratitude don’t just happen.
 I never encountered a burning bush as I hiked the mountain.
 I had to work for both, each time I encountered a struggle.
 In the same way my heart won’t strengthen without consistent cardio -which I hate – my spiritual heart won’t grow without regular and consistent effort.
 I pray.
 I meditate.
 I look up and record the beauty.
 I work for my relationship with God.
-I reach out to the less fortunate. as a result, I am blessed, endlessly.
+I reach out to the less fortunate and I watch my speech.

 I won’t say that this was a year of lessons, that’s too trite.
 That belittles all the wonderfulness and blessings I got all the time.
 My problems are minor in comparison with so many and I can only see that when I’m willing to do the work to reach up for faith and out for gratitude.
 But it takes so little work to get sooo much back.